chargeprice/chargeprice-api-docs/api/enums.md

 - train_station
 - car_dealership: Any kind of shop that sells or repairs cars.
 - motorway_access: Close nearby you can enter a motorway.
+- toilet: A toilet that might be public or located inside a restaurant, hotel or other facility.
+- park: A public park or garden.
+- playground: A playground for children.
+It could be public or located inside a restaurant, hotel or other facility.

 New values might be added at any time!